Welcome to the Better Dinner InstitutePrepare to feed your family really good food.

-This meal plan wraps up my third full year of meal planning for delightful clients such as yourself.
-It was in 2019 that I decided that 260 recipes should be enough to conquer weeknight dinners for most families.
+This meal plan wraps up my fourth full year of meal planning for delightful clients such as yourself, and the first full year of the mini meal plans.
+In 2019 that I decided that 260 recipes should be enough to conquer weeknight dinners for most families.
 That’s when I started updating and improving the meal plans instead of constantly chasing brand-new dinner ideas.
 My purpose is for you to master the 10-15 common vegan meals of the Western kitchen (soups, stews, stir-fries, etc.), and become skilled at prepping them with whatever seasonal produce looks best at your local store.
 I am not trying to wow you with previously-unknown flavor combinations.
 Instead, I aspire to help you reduce your stress while setting nutritious and delicious meals on the table night after night.

 How am I doing with that goal?
 Chat me up by clicking the icon in the lower right corner of your screen.